On splitting strategies for the numerical solution of stochastic delay differential equations with correlated noises: Moment bounds on key processes

-Since $f$ and $g$ satisfy linear growth conditions and are Borel measurable in $\bar{x}$, and $\Phi_{t_n}(t)$ is a function of time only, the conditions of the lemma are satisfied. \end{proof} Next, we prove a result on the path regularity of the scheme. \begin{lemma} Let $Y$ be the continuous interpolant of the Lie-Trotter splitting scheme given by the SDDE \eqref{eq:lieinter}, and assume that the linear growth condition \eqref{eq:linear-growth} in Assumption \ref{assum:LGcond} holds on $f$ and $g$.
+Next, we state a result on the path regularity of the scheme. \begin{lemma} Let $Y$ be the continuous interpolant of the Lie-Trotter splitting scheme given by the SDDE \eqref{eq:lieinter}, and assume that the linear growth condition \eqref{eq:linear-growth} in Assumption \ref{assum:LGcond} holds on $f$ and $g$.
 Suppose $p\ge 1$ and fix a step $[t_n,t_{n+1}]$.
-For all $t_n\le s<t\le t_{n+1}$,
+For all $t_n\le s<t\le t_{n+1}$, there is a constant $C>0$ such that